 Once you feel like you are somehow controlling your finances, you can more easily develop a strategic financial plan and achievable goals.
 Needless to say that people who are financially successful are usually the ones who dedicate their time and energy to regular budgeting, in addition to managing and planning out their finances carefully.
 This requires a lot of discipline, but the results are worth it!
 It’s rare that we are schooled in the ways of money management and financial education, yet it’s imperative to financial success.
 In case you’re new to personal finance or merely searching for ways to expand your financial knowledge, there are many great resources to start with.

 The first thing you have to do is understand your situation in detail.
 This exercise should focus mainly on the following two major categories:

 - Your incomes

 You can take a medium-term period as a reference, and then extrapolate for the sake of the experiment.
 Multiply the deficit by some months to see your probable indebtedness, or multiply your surplus to see how much money you will save in between.

 Name Your Financial Goals

 The next thing you should do is write a list of specific short-term, mid-term, and long-term financial goals.
 These should comprise what you want to achieve in your life and for which of them you need money.

-Finances can affect many different areas of your life, setting goals is the first step to planning where your money will go.
-Whether it be traveling the world or retiring early, listing your goals affects how you will plan your finances.
+Financial issues can affect many different areas of your life; setting goals is the first step to planning where your money will go.
+Whether it is traveling the world or retiring early, listing your goals affects how you will plan your finances.